Home Blog Data Transfer Impact Assessment: Requirements for International Data Transfers

 Small and medium enterprises particularly struggle with DTIA implementation costs relative to their compliance budgets.
 However, the risks of non-compliance often outweigh implementation expenses.

 Vendor management complexity increases exponentially with international operations.
-Organizations must track sub-processor relationships, monitor location changes, and coordinate safeguard implementation across multiple parties.
+Data exporters are responsible for ensuring that transfer tools and transfer mechanisms are properly implemented and monitored when transferring personal data outside the EEA.
+Organizations must track sub-processor relationships, monitor location changes, and coordinate safeguard implementation across multiple parties, which should be reflected in robust data processing agreements (DPAs) under GDPR.

 Technical implementation of supplementary measures often requires significant system changes or new infrastructure investments.
 Organizations must balance protection effectiveness with operational efficiency.